suvoni/CTF_Writeups/PlaidCTF2024/README.md

 	return bytes.fromhex(resp_lease_msg_ct), bytes.fromhex(resp_lease_msg_tag), bytes.fromhex(resp_lease_msg_modified_nonce), crc32s[resp_crc32] #.split('.')[-1]
 ```

-Remembering, that the IP `192.168.1.1` is static to the gateway, `192.168.1.2` is assigned to `rngserver_0` and `192.168.1.3` is assigned to the **FlagServer**, we need to request leases for all the remaining unassigned IP addresses ending in a number of the range [4 ..
+Remembering that the IP `192.168.1.1` is static to the gateway, `192.168.1.2` is assigned to `rngserver_0`, and `192.168.1.3` is assigned to the **FlagServer**, we need to request leases for all the remaining unassigned IP addresses ending in a number of the range [4 ..
 63].
 These 60 requests will consume all the remaining unassigned IP addresses.
 If we now request an additional 61th IP address, we'll kick out the `rngserver_0` from the list of leases:

 ```python
 from pwn import *